AshiInSun/PKS_method/doc/source/index.rst

 kedge_swap's documentation!
 ======================================

-* kedge_swap is a python package that provides a Markov chain to perform k-swaps on edges to generate a uniform sample under certain constraints.
+* kedge_swap is a python package that provides a MCMC method to perform k-swaps on edges to generate a uniform sample under certain constraints.

 .. toctree::